AaronME/useless-test-repo/.github/ISSUE_TEMPLATE/incident-report.md

 ---
-name: Incident Report
+name: Incident Response
-about: Descriptive name of issue
+about: Issue to track responding an incident
-title: ''
+title: '[DATE]-NameOfAlert
 labels: incident
-assignees: ''

 ---